-When a garage burned down behind the home of Dawn Anderson in 2011, the RCMP assumed it was a cultural cleansing as she died nearby.
+When a garage burned down behind the home of Dawn Anderson in 2011, the RCMP wrongly assumed it was a cultural cleansing because her body was found nearby.

-That was part of the “institutional failure” her Cree family recounted Tuesday in Thompson, Man. at to the National Inquiry on Missing and Murdered Indigenous Women and Girls.
+That was part of the “institutional failure” her Cree family recounted Tuesday in Thompson, Man., to the National Inquiry on Missing and Murdered Indigenous Women and Girls.

 “Isn’t it customary to burn the home down they died in?” sister Hilda Anderson-Pyrz quoted a local Mountie as saying.

 “I was shocked.
 I was in such disbelief.”